kevinbgreene/indeksd/ROADMAP.md

 const hasMore: boolean = page.hasMore();
 ```

-- **Version Enforcement** Compare schema changes to enforce bumping the database version when necessary.
+- **Version Enforcement and Data Migration** Compare schema changes to enforce bumping the database version when necessary.
 Possibly use a cache file or directory that could be committed to the repository to keep data needed to compare.
 Or use checksums in the generated files.

 - **Schema Validation and Improved Debugging** Current debugging experience isn't great and it's possible to generate schemas that really shouldn't be valid.
 These errors appear at various times in the build process (some falling to TypeScript compilation) when they should be displayed to the user earlier with code pointers and suggestions.